Harshiv-Patel/termux-jdkTools/jdk-tools/ReadMe.txt

 ~/../usr/bin/

+Building java programs is done in following cycle:
+1. Compile java source files to create java bytecode i.e. ".class" files: as there is Eclipse Java Compiler available from Termux-Packages, you can use it to generate bytecode.
+2. Convert class files to dalvik executable files i.e. ".dex" files with dx tool
+3. Run dex files with 'java' command
 Not sure whether it'll work on those  Samsung's Marshmallow ROMS.
 Just a temporary toolset to use until official Open JDK 9 is available on Termux.
             -Harshiv Patel.